gvwilson/thirdbit/src/fiction/iffy/index.md

 And you!"
 He jabbed a finger at Iffy.
 "Fix that shaddin' cable.
-I want us ready to sail tomorrow."
+I want us ready t' sail tomorrow."

 "She'll do it right away, I promise," Aunt Naggie said.
 Her arm tightened around Iffy's shoulders,